 pumpkin with no-carve washi tape decorating idea

-Do this one similar to the ribbon pumpkin, starting at the top, or cover the whole thing in Washi tape.
-There are so many Washi patterns, especially for the fall.
-Depending on how wild you are about contrasts, use a combination of the above mentioned items like ribbon, furniture nails, and glitter glue.
+Do this one similar to the ribbon pumpkin, starting at the top, or cover the whole thing in fall Washi tape ($6, Amazon).
+Depending on how wild you are about contrasts, use a combination of the above mentioned decorating ideas, like ribbon, furniture nails, and glitter glue.

 19. Cat Pumpkin With Glasses

-Here’s a unique spin on decorating your pumpkin as a cat — add jumbo novelty sunglasses or reading glasses.
-Foam cutouts make for an easy design, along with gigantic self-adhesive googly eyes.
-Glue the tail, eyebrows, and mouth/whiskers directly to the pumpkin, add the eyes, then position the glasses.
+Here’s a unique spin on decorating your pumpkin as a cat — add jumbo novelty sunglasses ($5, Amazon) or reading glasses.
+Foam cutouts make for an easy design, along with gigantic self-adhesive googly eyes ($4, Michaels).
+Glue the tail, eyebrows, and mouth/whiskers directly to the pumpkin.
+Add the eyes, then position the glasses.

 20. Polka Dot Pumpkin